sunericd/spatial_aging_clocks/README.md

 cd spatial_aging_clocks
 ```

-Then, download our publicly released datasets from (Zenodo link embargoed) and put the .h5ad files into the home directory of this repository.
+Then, download our publicly released datasets from https://doi.org/10.5281/zenodo.13883176 and put the .h5ad files into the home directory of this repository.

 Finally, to get the public release of our data formatted for use with these notebooks, just run: